Buying guide

 £119.99

-If your only goal is the lowest possible price on auto incline, the Merach Walking Pad with Incline is it at £119.99.
+If your goal is the lowest possible price on powered auto incline, the Merach Walking Pad with Incline is it at £119.99.
 The 6% auto incline is modest next to the Z10’s 12%, but it is enough to lift a slow desk walk into something that works your legs and raises your heart rate, and it adjusts from the remote rather than by hand.
 The rest is basic budget pad: 120 kg capacity, 3.7 mph, the free Merach app, 1-year Amazon warranty.

 Sperax 4-in-1: safety warning